-We hold 6 Lunch & Learns throughout the year, on the last Tuesday of various months.
+We hold about six Lunch & Learns throughout the year, on the last Tuesday of various months.
 We bring in expert panelists who speak on timely topics that affect our community.

 This series is a great way for alumni to continue their education after graduating, or for those not involved in LPBC to see what our organization is all about.

-We invite you to join us at the following events!
+We invite you to join us for the next Lunch & Learn!

 Last Year's Lunch & Learn Events: